Takashi Tachibana: Political career

 The Anti-NHK party then ran candidates in the 2021 Japanese general election, but failed to win any seats, falling short of the national proportional vote requirement.
 However, in the 2022 Japanese House of Councillors election, his party won over 2% of the vote total, meaning that it won an extra House of Councillors seat.
 This thus gave it 2 in the House of Councillors, meaning that it now held more seats than the successors to the Japan Socialist Party, the Social Democratic Party.

 In March 2023, Tachibana resigned as leader of the NHK Party.
 He stated this was over the controversy caused by the former House of Councilors member GaaSyy, who was expelled from the House of Councilors following his failure to report to the diet and give a formal apology due to his repeated absences.
 GaaSyy had an arrest warrant out for him over threats made by him online, and despite the immunity given to members of the House of Councilors, opted not to return to Japan.
 Tachibana stated he "[had] to take responsibility as the party leader[.]"
 He also renamed the party to Seijika Joshi 48, and was succeeded by Ayaka Otsu, a former child actor, as leader of the Seijika Joshi 48.

 In 2024, he ran in the Hyogo gubernatorial election but conducted an unusual campaign, urging people to vote for Motohiko Saitō instead of himself.
 Saitō was re-elected, and Tachibana lost the election.

+He ran in the 2025 Chiba gubernatorial election, which was held on 16 March 2025.
+During his campaign period, he decided to make speeches in Hyogo.
+He lost to the incumbent Toshihito Kumagai, placing third.

-On 14 March 2025, Tachibana was attacked by a man with an axe during a political rally in front of the Ministry of Economy, Trade and Industry in Tokyo, he was seen pressing his hand against his ear as it was bleeding.
+On 14 March 2025, Tachibana was attacked by a man, 30-year old Shion Miyanishi, with an axe during a political rally in front of the Ministry of Economy, Trade and Industry in Tokyo, he was seen pressing his hand against his ear as it was bleeding.
 The perpetrator claimed he intended to murder Takashi, and various sources such as Nippon Television have described it as an assassination attempt.

 On 9 November 2025, he was arrested by the Hyogo Prefectural Police on suspicion of defamation against prefectural assembly members during the Hyogo gubernatorial election in 2024, such as Hideaki Takeuchi, who committed suicide due to online attacks.
 According to the Prefectural Police, he was specifically arrested for spreading misinformation about Hideaki on street speeches and social media, claiming that he was under police investigation.